 These minor roots are like thin, tiny hairs which absorb the majority of the water spread throughout the soil away from the plant.

-Many new gardeners do not consider minimizing this risk, since they’ve never experienced the loss of a plant dying after transplanting.
+Many new gardeners do not consider minimizing the of transplanting shock since they’ve never experienced the loss of a plant dying after transplanting.

-They see it as a simple task of moving the plant’s location.
-Some plants cope well with the new environment, while others may completely die.
+They see transplanting as a simple task of moving the plant’s location.
+Some plants cope well with the new environment and landscape, while others may completely die.